putguigz/minishell/README.md

 ## try it!

 it's easy to try:
-1. just `git clone git@github.com:putguigz/minishell.git`
+1. **clone** the project with this command line: `git clone git@github.com:putguigz/minishell.git`
+2. **libraries**
+    - you might have to install cmake, ndevel-curses and other missing libraries with your package manager (homebrew / dnf / apt etc...)
-2. compile with our makefile `make`
+    - compile with our makefile : just type in `make`
 3. then launch the binary, and try our shell (it takes no arguments) `./minishell`

 ## credentials